DELETE clause

 Failed to remove node because of it's existing connections.
 Consider using DETACH DELETE.

-can only be used on nodes that have no relationships.
+On the dataset we are using, this query results in an error because DELETE can only be used on nodes that have no relationships.

 2. Deleting a node and its relationships

-MATCH (n:Country { name: 'United Kingdom' })
+MATCH (n:Country {name: 'United Kingdom'})

 DETACH DELETE n;